Foreigner Jobs

 2. Is there a job shortage in Canada?

-Job vacancies have been on the decline, with 815,295 vacant positions as of March across Canada, the lowest since July 2021 (808,085).
+Job vacancies have been on the decline, with 815,295 vacant positions as of March across Canada, the lowest (808,085).
 In the second quarter, however, the proportion of businesses expecting a shortage of labor to be an obstacle over the next three months increased slightly to 31.1%.

 3. What occupation is in demand in Canada?